The estate is located in the municipality of Talence in the area Pessac-Léognan

 (Bordeaux).
 The origins date back to 1540, when the nobleman Louis de Roustain sold the Arrejedhuys plot to the wine merchant Arnaud de Lestonnac.
 Lestonnac was the husband of Marie, the sister of Jean de Pontac (1488-1589), the owner of the neighboring one Château Haut-Brion

-, For a while, the Lestonnac family owned the two Haut-Brion wineries and later the Château Margaux
+, The Lestonnac family owned the Haut Brion wineries for a while and later that Chateau Margaux

-Jérôme Chiapella transferred the estate in 1884 to the "Société Anonyme des Etablissements Duval" of Paris, which was then acquired in 1895 by the wine merchant Ferdinand de Constans and in 1903 went into the possession of the wine merchant Victor Coustau, which was also the neighboring Château La Tour-Haut-Brion
+Jérôme Chiapella transferred the estate to the Société Anonyme des Etablissements Duval of Paris in 1884, which was then acquired by the wine merchant Ferdinand de Constans in 1895 and became the property of the wine dealer Victor Coustau in 1903, who also owned the neighboring one Château La Tour-Haut-Brion

-The heir Francis Dewavrin, husband of one of the Woltner daughters, then sold both wineries in 1983 to the American family Dillon, under Domaine Clarence Dillon
+The heir Francis Dewavrin, husband of one of the Woltner daughters, then sold both wineries in 1983 to the American family Dillon, the under Domaine Clarence Dillon

-are 1981, 1982, 1983, 1985, 1986, 1988, 1989, 1990, 1991 and completely 1993 to 2000.
+are 1981, 1982, 1983, 1985, 1986, 1988, 1989, 1990, 1991 and seamlessly from 1993 to 2000.
 In the Graves List

 the red wine is classified as "Cru Classé".
 The second wine produced since 1991 is called "La Chapelle de la Mission Haut-Brion".